Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Causal framework for Bell-Kochen-Specker contextuality nonlocality

+The symmetry condition in Def.~\ref{defin:faithfulness}.2 is an extension to Pearl's notion of faithfulness, but is essential for contextuality scenarios, as we will see in the final step of the proof of Theorem 1.
+The specific implication of this assumption that we need is that if the marginals of a phenonemon are symmetric with respect to exchange of labels associated with a measurement $m$ (e.g.~if $\mc{P}(A_i|X_i=m) = \mc{P}(A_j|X_j=m)$ for some $i,j$) the model should satisfy the same symmetry.
+This assumption is analogous to the notion of ``operational no fine-tuning'' recently introduced by Catani and Leifer~\cite{Catani2020}.
+Its requirement for KS scenarios highlights a subtle but important distinction in the assumption of no-fine-tuning required for KS scenarios vs Bell scenarios.

-The motivation for no fine-tuning is analogous to that for {\it Leibniz's principle of the identity of indiscernibles}~\cite{Spekkens2019}, which states that a theory should avoid to postulate distinctions at the ontological level that are not reflected in operational distinctions.
+The motivation for no fine-tuning is analogous to that for {\it Leibniz's principle of the identity of indiscernibles}~\cite{Spekkens2019}, which states that a theory should avoid postulating distinctions at the ontological level that are not reflected in operational distinctions.
 It can also be understood as the methodological principle underlying Einstein's principles of relativity and of equivalence~\cite{Spekkens2019}.
-In \cite{Cavalcanti2018} (following \cite{Wood2015}), it was shown that no-fine-tuning leads to KS-noncontextuality for any phenomenon satisfying no-disturbance.
-The proof however was restricted to contextuality scenarios with two measurements per context (and bipartite Bell scenarios as a special case).
-Here, we show that this result holds in general for an arbitrary numbers of parties or measurements per context: \begin{thm} Every faithful causal model for a phenomenon satisfying no-disturbance in an arbitrary contextuality scenario is factorisable. \end{thm} The proof proceeds by deriving a set of d-separation conditions that must be obeyed by any graph which satisfies no-disturbance and no-fine-tuning, even considering the possibility of extra latent variables.
-These d-separation conditions then imply new c.i.~relations, beyond those defined by no-disturbance alone, in any joint distribution compatible with any faithful causal graph satisfying no-disturbance.
-These c.i.~relations will then be shown to imply factorisability in the joint distribution for any number of parties or measurements per context.